ykmn/Backup-Entware/README.md

 ![Entware](https://img.shields.io/badge/Entware-0097dc.svg?style=for-the-badge&logo=Entware&logoColor=white)

-This script allows you to create daily backup of Entware of your Keenetic router.
+This script allows you to:

+* complete daily backup of Entware of your Keenetic router

+* Keenetic running configuration and firmware

+* backup some apps and services' configurations

 Connect a USB Flash drive formatted in exFAT and labeled as "Backups" to an available USB port.
 Feel free to change the drive volume label and replace `LABEL=Backups` in the script.

-Backups are stored to `/backup` folder on USB Drive, so create it first.
+Backups are stored to `/backup` folder on root of USB drive.
+You have to create it first.
 Daily backups are stored in `YYYY-MM-DD` subfolders.

 Set 1 or 0 in the Configuration section variables to backup or skip: